Transforming Jetty Road Glenelg - FAQs

 - Will any parking spaces on Jetty Road be removed?

 The project is looking at options to create flexible spaces to minimise any loss of car parking.
-Some spaces may be considered for removal, to allow for widened footpaths and increased green spaces, but this will be included in the concept designs for each zone.
+Some spaces may be considered for removal, to allow for improved pedestrian safety, widened footpaths and increased green spaces, but this will be included in the concept designs for each zone.

 In the City zone, there will be a reduction of two car parks to increase cyclists’ safety and remove potential conflicts with vehicles.
 This also provides an opportunity for increased greenery.